tonyekim/Production-Order-Scheduler/README.md

 # Production Order Scheduler - Phase 1

-This web application allows users to manage and schedule Production Orders onto predefined Resources.
-Phase 1 focuses on core order creation, scheduling, viewing, and a simple dashboard, using in-memory state management.
+A web application to manage and schedule production orders, built for the React Coding Challenge (Phase 1).

 ## Table of Contents